-Essays in the craft categories (30-38) should explain how the craft under consideration (writing, editing, cinematography etc.) supports the overall editorial and production goals of the piece.
+Essays in the craft categories (38-46) should explain how the craft under consideration (writing, editing, cinematography etc.) supports the overall editorial and production goals of the piece.

-In the New Approaches categories (27-29) describe the new approach employed and explain how it serves the content of the story or report.
+In the New Approaches categories (35-37) describe the new approach employed and explain how it serves the content of the story or report.

-In category 42/Outstanding Newscast or News Magazine in Spanish, address the overall excellence of the newscast or news magazine and describe why it is Emmy®-worthy.
+In category 31/Outstanding Newscast or Newsmagazine in Spanish, address the overall excellence of the newscast or newsmagazine and describe why it is Emmy-worthy.

-30/Writing entries must also include one copy of the entire script of the program or story submitted, in addition to the essay.
+38/Writing entries must also include one copy of the entire script of the program or story submitted, in addition to the essay.

-Please include the following in the heading of your essay: show and program title (i.e. CBS Evening News: Superstorm Sandy), network, and original airdate.
+Please include the following in the heading of your essay: show and program title (i.e. CBS Evening News: Trump's Cabinet Nominees), network, and original airdate.